-Transforming government skills investment policy and programs by partnering with local industry leaders, enterprise owners and other decision-makers will enable place-based decisions about investment in skilling of individuals or an enterprise workforce.
-This will support capacity and encourage local skills investment buy-in.
+Transforming government skills investment

+policy and programs by partnering with local industry leaders, enterprise owners and other decision-makers will enable place-based decisions about investment in skilling of Government individuals or an enterprise workforce. can empower This will support capacity and local community encourage local skills investment and industry leaders buy-in. to drive their workforce priorities and shape the way employment and skills policies, programs and investment are implemented within their region.

 - 11. Empower and support local leaders to lead localised and collaborative responses to workforce opportunities and challenges in regional economies in accordance with local priorities. - 12.
-Develop and make available an economic and social wellbeing dashboard for each Queensland region comprising economic, workforce and social measures to inform regional planning efforts. - 13.
-Tailor skills investment approaches to enable variation that responds to skills development needs within specific regions, empowers local leadership and decision-making and improves access to vocational education opportunities within thin markets.
+Develop and make available an economic and social wellbeing dashboard for each Queensland region comprising economic, workforce and social measures to inform regional planning efforts.

+13. Tailor skills investment approaches to enable variation that responds to skills development needs within specific regions, empowers local leadership and decision-making and improves access to vocational education opportunities within thin markets.